kavanap37/my-youtube/README.md

   -- How to check if API works: Just in browser console use fetch()
 - clearing timer of setTimeOut
 - use Cache, through useState
 - How the whole cycle works:
   -- 1. when a key is pressed(eg: a):
   ---- render the component
   ---- useEffect()
   ---- start timer => make api call after 200ms
   -- 2. now one more key pressed(eg:ab):
   ---- destroy the component and calls timer close method(useEffect timer closing return method).
 As we every re-render will create new component
   ---- re-render component
   ---- useEffect()
   ---- start timer => make api call after 200ms
   -- 3. if no key was pressed after a then simply setTimeout(200ms) will work => make api call after 200ms

   11. n-level comments struture: Even youtube just has 2 level.
 Eg of n-level: reddit.Recursion of components
+  12. Infinite scrolling(More complex than pagination)
+  13. Live comments:
+      --a.
+Web socket: once Socket connection(bi-directional) made, data can be passed immediately.There is no interval, anytime data can be sent and received.
+Send and receive right away.eg: Trading app, whatsapp.
+      --b.Long polling(API polling): Uni-directional.
+UI checks server after given interval and updates UI. eg: Gmail,cricbuzz.
+  14. API polling is used for live Chat.
+WHY: Order doesn't matter, hence even youtube doesn't show timestamp, and it shouldn't have to be too accurate with time.
+HOW TO DO API POLLING: setInterval
+  15. Always clear setInterval and setTimeOut
+  16. using random name generator and message functions from helper.js to use generated content for live chat
+  17. flex-col reverse for ive chat to come from the end